Attorneys

 For more on George Caunter see the Caunter family under People and properties.

 1850.
-The following are listed as Attorneys in White's Directory:
+In addition to Abraham and Kitson, above, the following are listed as Attorneys in White's Directory:

 George Caunter, East Street